raffaelespazzoli/gitops-std-repo/readme.md

 ### Components

-This folder contains all of the root pieces of configurations.
+This folder contains all of the root pieces of configurations, these are sometime also called structural part of the configuration, as opposed to the parametric part that depends on groups and clusters.
 Each piece of configuration resides in its own subfolder.
 These components should never derive from anything (i.e. their resources and components lists in the `kustomization.yaml` file are empty).

 ![Components](.docs/media/components.png "Components")